Build a receiver

 Describing Resources through attributes

-The Collector’s API provides a package named pcommon (nested under the pdata package) with all the types and helper functions required to describe a Resource.
+The Collector API provides a package named pcommon, which is nested under the pdata package.
+It contains all the types and helper functions required to describe a Resource.

-In the Collector’s world, a Resource is described by attributes in a key/value pair format represented by the pcommon.Map type.
+In the context of the Collector, a Resource is described by attributes in a key/value pair format represented by the pcommon.Map type.

-You can check the definition of the pcommon.Map type and the related helper functions to create attribute values using the supported formats in the /pdata/pcommon/map.go file within the Collector’s GitHub project.
+You can refer to the definition of the pcommon.Map type and its related helper functions for creating attribute values using the supported formats in the /pdata/pcommon/map.go file in the Collector GitHub project.

-Key/value pairs provide a lot of flexibility to help model your Resource data, so the OTel specification has some guidelines in place to help organize and minimize the conflicts across all the different types of telemetry generation entities that it may need to represent.
+Key/value pairs provide a lot of flexibility to help model your Resource data.
+The OTel specification has some guidelines in place to help organize and minimize the conflicts across all the different types of telemetry generation entities that it may need to represent.

 These guidelines are known as Resource Semantic Conventions and are documented in the OTel specification.

-When creating your own attributes to represent your own telemetry generation entities, you should follow the guideline provided by the specification:
+When creating your own attributes to represent your own telemetry generation entities, you should follow the guidelines provided by the specification:

-Attributes are grouped logically by the type of the concept that they described.
+Attributes are grouped logically by the type of concept that they describe.
 Attributes in the same group have a common prefix that ends with a dot.
-For example all attributes that describe Kubernetes properties start with k8s.
+For example, all attributes that describe Kubernetes properties start with k8s.

 func fillResourceWithAtm(resource *pcommon.Resource, atm Atm){